Can Supplements Benefit Swimmers?

 Can supplements really benefit you as an athlete, or are they just another money pit?
 The short answer is yes and yes.
 Allow me to explain.

 As a young athlete, I had a horrible diet.
 Like, an “eat a Hostess cupcake and ice cream after every meal” kind of diet.
 Lucky for me I had a stellar metabolism and was able to build lean muscle quite easily.
 Even so, I wasn’t even CLOSE to tapping into my potential.
 And don’t get the wrong idea, I felt the effects of my poor eating decisions once I quit competitive sports in college.
-Even if you’re nothing like I was and eat kale for every meal, no one has a perfect diet.
+Even if you’re nothing like I was and eat grilled chicken and kale with every meal, no one has a perfect diet.
 Thus, no one has just the right balance of nutrients.
 That’s where supplements can come in to help our bodies function at their best.

 This should go without saying.
 However, with the overwhelming amount of supplements on the market it’s something that can get lost in the shuffle.
 A product with killer marketing that looks good on the outside isn’t always good for your insides.
 It’s important to actually read the label and see what’s in the stuff.